aristonis/laravel-livewire-dataview-docs/docs/en/2_installation.md

-# installation
+# Installation

-* Install the package on your project  by command
+* Install the package in your project using the command

 ```bash
 composer require aristonis/laravel-livewire-dataview